multiscale/muscle3/docs/source/uncertainty_quantification.rst

 but you can ask it whether the port has a fixed size or not.

 So that is what we do here, and we generate an error message if the port's length is fixed.
-We use the function :meth:`libmuscle.Instance.exit_error()` for this.
-This function will log the error, tell the rest of the simulation that we are shutting down, and then call ``exit()``.
+We use the function :meth:`libmuscle.Instance.error_shutdown()` for this.
+This function will log the error, and then tell the rest of the simulation that we are shutting down.
 Doing this instead of raising an exception reduces the chance that any part of the simulation will sit around waiting forever for a message we will never send, and the log will show the origin of the problem for easier debugging.
 In this case, the port will be resizable and it will work as intended.

 .. code-block:: python